babaptiste/NFTproject/README.md

 ## Roles feature
 We implemented the `RolesGuard` decorator but we still have issues.
 You can see the problem by uncomment the lines 34-35 in teams.controller.ts (and comment line 33).

+## Make a request
+To make request, you need to register first and then, inform the access token in the Header (Bearer Token).
+That's why, we use Postman to test all the requests.

 ## Running the app

 ```bash